AvivYaniv/Cortex/README.md

 1. MessageQueue Context: <br/>
 The framework relies on the understanding that diffrent publisher-consumer implementations would require diffrent parameters for initialization and running configuration. <br/>

-The `MessageQueueContext` is an object that descibes all neccessary information to initialize and run an instance of either [ publisher, consumer ].
+The `MessageQueueContext` is an object that holds all neccessary information to initialize and run an instance of either [ publisher, consumer ].

 The `MessageQueueContext` is loaded based on a configuration-file that is written for a specific message-queue implementation (i.e. RabbitMQ).

 EXAMPLE: An example of RabbitMQ [message-queue context configuration file](https://github.com/AvivYaniv/Cortex/blob/master/cortex/publisher_consumer/message_queue/context/rabbitmq_config.yaml). <br/>

+The `MessageQueueContext` object mandatorily holds information regerding it's role [ transmitter, receiver ]. <br/>

 2. MessageQueue Base Class: <br/>
 This class gets a message-queue contest and runs as a transmitter (i.e. Publisher) or a receiver (i.e. Consumer).